Do you need to eat fruits and vegetables?

 6. Will a diet devoid of fruits and vegetables lead to nutrient deficiencies?

 Many people feel that fruits and vegetables are indispensable for health because they provide important vitamins and minerals.
-While it’s true that they provide a range of micronutrients, other real foods can help meet your needs.
-Meat and fish provide as many (or more) essential vitamins and minerals as fruits and vegetables do, and organ meats like chicken liver and beef kidney are excellent sources of vitamin C.
+While it’s true that they provide a range of micronutrients, other minimally processed foods can help meet your needs.
+Meat, fish, and dairy provide as many (or more) essential vitamins and minerals as fruits and vegetables do, and organ meats like chicken liver and beef kidney are excellent sources of vitamin C.

-In fact, there is evidence that we need far less vitamin C on a low-carb diet because glucose competes with vitamin C receptors; the more sugar or carbs you eat, the more vitamin C you need in your diet.37 That said, it may be difficult to consistently meet your nutrient needs for vitamin C, potassium, folate and other key nutrients on an entirely produce-free diet.
+In fact, there is evidence that we may need less vitamin C on a low-carb diet because glucose competes with vitamin C receptors; the more sugar or carbs you eat, the more vitamin C you might need in your diet.40 That said, it may be difficult to consistently meet your nutrient needs for vitamin C, potassium, folate and other key nutrients on an entirely produce-free diet.

 What about fiber?
-Although fiber isn’t an essential nutrient, most health organizations, including the Dietary Guidelines for Americans, recommend a daily minimum of 25 grams per day for adults.
+Although fiber isn’t an essential nutrient, many health organizations recommend a daily minimum of 25 grams per day for adults.
 Of course, fruits and vegetables aren’t the only source of dietary fiber; nuts and seeds also provide some.
 However, the amount of fiber we actually need has been a hotly debated topic within the low-carb and keto community for some time.
 And to date, studies demonstrating fiber’s health benefits have been in people eating higher-carb diets.

-Recently, ketogenic experts Dr. Steve Phinney and Jeff Volek PhD, wrote a post on their Virta Health blog explaining that although high fiber intake may be important for people who don’t follow a ketogenic diet, fiber needs may be greatly reduced for those of us in nutritional ketosis.
-That is because during ketosis, the ketone body beta hydroxy butyrate (BHOB) protects the intestinal lining and is very similar to the chemical, butyrate, that is produced by the gut microbiome when it digests fiber.
+Recently, ketogenic experts Dr. Steve Phinney and Jeff Volek PhD wrote a post on their Virta Health blog explaining that although high fiber intake may be important for people who don’t follow a ketogenic diet, fiber needs may be greatly reduced for those of us in nutritional ketosis.
+They point out that the ketone body beta hydroxy butyrate (BHOB) can help nourish the cells lining your large intestine because it’s very similar to the chemical butyrate produced by the gut microbiome when it digests fiber.

 7. Summary – fruits and vegetables: Optional, optimal, or essential?